-he Authority's strategic planning process began with the intent of bringing the Authority's expert knowledge of our system together with the unique perspectives of leaders in the field of transportation, planning, operations, finance, technology and engineering.
+he Authority's strategic planning process began with the intent of bringing the Authority's expert knowledge of our system together with the unique perspectives of leaders in the field of transportations finance technology.

+tion, planning, operations, finance, technology and engineering.
 Together, this group has charted a course of action for the Authority for the next ten years through a series of discussions to establish our goals, objectives, and supporting initiatives.